JusJae/CI_MS1_HomePhitness/README.md

 - Font Awesome:
     Font Awesome was used to apply icons in the Exercises page and Footer section.

-- Lighthouse:
-    Chrome Dev Tools was used to test the site, assist with debugging issues and run reports from Lighthouse.

 - W3C HTML Validation Service:
     The W3C HTML Validation Service was used as a validation tool to check for issues within the project's HTML documents code.